 As I mentioned, I personally use dark or night mode themes on daily basis.
 Even if it’s day time, my dark mode setting is defaulted to “always” and, I really love it.
 I especially love the colors that YouTube and Google News App displays when I’m continuously into watching or reading mode.

 Unofficially you can also get a dark mode in Android Chrome browser but this may involve rooting your smartphone or using chromium based browser.

 What is your take on dark mode?
 Do you like it or not?
 Please drop your thoughts.
 Thank you!

-If you've any thoughts on Dark mode theme: 7 official Android apps supported now, then feel free to drop in below comment box.
+If you've any thoughts on Android dark mode theme: 7 official apps supported night mode, then feel free to drop in below comment box.
 Also, please subscribe to our restoreBin YouTube channel for amazing videos tips.
 Cheers!